 Enjoy the flora of the main island; chestnut, walnut, plane, oak, weeping willows, poplar, mulberry, chased and olive trees.
 Follow the sign posted stone paved trails that run around the island’s fields and enjoy the aromas of thyme, crocus and sage along the way.
 Make a point in visiting the inland village of Messaria, which was of great significance during the Byzantine Period, as well as Faneromeni’s castle built in the 11 century at 600 m.
 Stop by the monasteries of Zoodochos Pigi in Batsi and Panagia Tomarhiani in Korthi and admire stunning views as well as important collections of heirlooms and manuscripts.

-Paleopolis lies at 16 km west of Chora, and used to be the ancient capital town of Andros, having prospered from the classical to the late roman times.
-The prehistoric settlement of Plaka, the settlement of Zagora dating to the Geometric period, and the fortified settlement of the Neolithic times (4,500-3,300 BC) with rock paintings of animals, ships and linear designs have all been unearthed in the wider area.
+At a distance of 16 km west of Chora you can visit the ancient capital town of Andros, Paleopolis, which prospered from the classical to the late roman times.
+The prehistoric settlement of Plaka, the settlement of Zagora dating to the Geometric period, and a fortified settlement dating back to Neolithic times (4,500-3,300 BC) where rock paintings of animals, ships and linear designs have been unearthed in the wider area.

 Andros is definitely worth a visit and can be seen solely as a cultural tourism destination, thanks to its museums.
-The globally acknowledged Museum of Modern Art, managed by the Vassilis and Eliza Goulandris Foundation, houses unique collections of paintings and sculptures, whereas the archaeological museums in Chοra and Paleοpolis represent the ancient history of the island with their exhibits.
-The Cyclades Olive Museum is a fine example of a small pre-industrial, animal powered, olive oil producing unit that is definitely a must-see site.
+The globally acknowledged Museum of Modern Art, managed by the Vassilis and Eliza Goulandris Foundation, houses unique collections of paintings and sculptures, whereas the Archaeological Museums in Chοra and Paleοpolis showcase the island’s long turbulent history.
+The Cyclades Olive Museum located at Pitrofos village is a fine example of a small pre-industrial olive oil producing unit that is definitely a must-see site.